-QuTiP: I am lead developer of the Quantum Toolbox in Python.
+QuTiP: I am one of the admins of the Quantum Toolbox in Python.
 With Shahnawaz Ahmed, my main contribution is the permutational symmetric quantum solver module, piqs.
 I also wrote several tutorials in the form of Jupyter notebooks.
 I am one of the mentors for Google Summer of Code through NumFOCUS.
 An outcome of that project has been the QuTiP-QIP package and the pulse-level description of the processor simulators for quantum circuits.
 I helped develop the software architecture, maintain the QuTiP project, support its community and provide the project with an open-source governance through Unitary Fund.
 From 2018 I have been involved in engaging the wider community of this project, speaking at academic institutions, conferences and quantum computing startups.

 Interactive notebooks: This repository contains lectures and interactive Jupyter notebooks (interactive Python) on QuTiP and open science development.
 They are hosted on the cloud thanks to MyBinder.
 They allow you to begin tinker with quantum mechanics in Python without any local installation: start exploring Schrödinger cats in a couple of minutes.
 They were used in a short intensive course held at ICTP in the Summer of 2019.